 Use Light WordPress Theme

 There are plenty of different WordPress themes present containing numerous elements, sliders, widgets, and much more.
-But, if your selected WordPress theme is too bulky, then they will cause your web server to take a thumping.
+But, if your selected WordPress theme is too bulky, then it will cause your web server to take a thumping.
 So, the best solution here is to use lightweight themes such as the default WordPress theme.
 If you have a blogging site, then the new Twenty Fifteen theme is good for you.
 But, if you want to build a feature-rich website, then you can use a good framework like GeneratePress, Astra, Bootstrap or Foundation.

 Decrease Image Size

-Images are the major part of your website that adds an attractive touch to it, but they consume large space.
+Images are the major part of your website that adds an attractive touch to it, but they consume a large space.
 So, you have to reduce the size of images present on your website that’s without compromising the quality of the images.
-You can manually optimize your images by using Chrome PageSpeed Insights extension or Photoshop or any other tools, but it will take you lots of time.
+You can manually optimize your images by using the Chrome PageSpeed Insights extension or Photoshop or any other tools, but it will take you lots of time.
 However, there are some plugins available to ease out your workload such as Optimole, WP Smush, etc.,

 Use Advanced Caching System